mysticatea/npm-run-all/docs/npm-run-all.md

     <tasks> : A list of npm-scripts' names and Glob-like patterns.

 Options:
+    --aggregate-output   - - - Avoid interleaving output by delaying printing of each command's output until it has finished.
     -c, --continue-on-error  - Set the flag to continue executing other/subsequent tasks even if a task threw an error. 'npm-run-all' itself will exit with